peterkappus/ouroboros/README.md

 - open a browser and visit http://localhost:5555/#/. (note the dot at the end)
 - If necessary, allow access to your microphone
 - Use the following keyboard shortcuts:
-  - M: "mute" or unmute the current voice.
+  - **M**: "mute" or unmute the current voice.
 The screen will turn red when the mic is active.
   - Numbers 0 - 9: Create a new "voice" with given reverb length (0 for very short, 9 for very long)
-  - K: "kill" the oldest voice by fading it out and removing it from the pool.
+  - **K**): "kill" the oldest voice by fading it out and removing it from the pool.
 Use this to conserve resources and prevent stuttering/clipping
-  - T: print out the "total" number of voices in the browser's JS console (if open)
+  - **T**: print out the "total" number of voices in the browser's JS console (if open)
-  - ENTER: Save a WAV file of the current session.
+  - **ENTER**: Save a WAV file of the current session.
 You'll need to reload the page after using this option to reset the buffer (TODO: make this reload unnecessary)

 ### AWS Deployment